 There are many benefits to using a trust as a Wisconsin estate planning tool.
 A wide variety of trust instruments are available for your use depending on your specific needs.
 Because revocable living and other trusts are not subject to probate in Wisconsin, you have the ability to save your loved ones both time and expense by creating and properly funding a trust.
 If you are considering establishing a special needs or other trust, you should contact a knowledgeable Wisconsin trusts attorney.

 If you would like to discuss your estate plan with a capable lawyer, please call Attorney Daniel J. Krause at (608) 268-5751 today.
 At Krause Law Offices LLC, our skilled Oregon, Wisconsin trusts lawyer can answer your trust questions and help you create a comprehensive estate plan that is right for you.
 Mr. Krause assists clients throughout Wisconsin with trust administration, probate matters, wills, health care documents, powers of attorney, and many other estate planning tools.
-For a free consultation with an experienced estate planning attorney, contact Krause Law Offices LLC through our website.
+For a consultation with an experienced estate planning attorney, contact Krause Law Offices LLC through our website.

 Many Wisconsin Property Owners Would Benefit From a Revocable or Other Trust, Wisconsin Probate & Estate Planning Lawyer Blog, September 13, 2012